CBD is currently an $813 million business. But does it help with stress or anxiety?

 A similar 2011 study found that individuals who took CBD before public speaking experienced less anxiety than those who took placebos.
 But, again, research is not yet conclusive.

-CBD oil was also found to be an effective treatment for a child who suffered from PTSD-induced insomnia in a 2016 study.
+CBD oil was also found to be possibly effective for a child who suffered from PTSD-induced insomnia in a 2016 study.
 This child, who was unable to previously fall asleep or stay asleep, was able to maintain a restful period for a longer time.
 However, as this study only focused on one child, it is not conclusive.

 What Else Might CBD Oil Help With?